CURENT/dime/README.md

 ### Matlab Client
 To use the Matlab client, add `client/matlab` to your [Matlab search path](https://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html).

 The Matlab client supports TCP and Unix domain socket connections.
-Ohowever, compiling some code is necessary for Matlab on Unix-like OSes if you wish to connect to Unix domain sockets.
+However, compiling some code is necessary for Matlab on Unix-like OSes if you wish to connect to Unix domain sockets.
 To do so, run `make` in the `client/matlab` directory.
 Build options can be tweaked by editing the Makefile (sane defaults are provided).

 ### Python Client
 To use the Python client, either add `client/python` to your [PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) environment variable, or run `python3 setup.py install` in that directory.